ebjornset/DryGen/docs/verbs/mermaid-class-diagram-from-csharp.md

 |--title||string|Diagram title.|
 |--tree-shaking-roots||List of string|A '; separated' list of regular expressions for types to keep as roots when tree shaking the resulting diagram.|

-{% include notification.html status="is-dark"
+>[!TIP]
-message="You can always get information about this verb's options by running the command
+>You can always get information about this verb's options by running the command

-`dry-gen mermaid-class-diagram-from-csharp --help`."
+>
-%}
+>`dry-gen mermaid-class-diagram-from-csharp --help`
 ## Options file template
 Here is a template for an options file for 'mermaid-class-diagram-from-csharp'.
 ```